Explanation-based Training with Differentiable Insertion/Deletion Metric-aware Regularizers

 \section{Related Work}

-\myparagraph{Existing Explainers.} For the purpose of interpreting feature contributions in the individual predictions of complex machine learning models, various types of post-hoc explainers have been proposed, such as gradient-based (including part of CAM-based)~\cite{Selvaraju2020-fx,chattopadhay2018grad,fu2020axiom,jiang2021layercam}, perturbation-based~\cite{ribeiro2016should,Lundberg2017-ii,zhao2021baylime}, and occlusion-based~\cite{petsiuk2018rise,wang2020score}.
-An advantage of using the proposed method is able to improve the explanations by the existing post-hoc explainers without changing their formulation as long as the explainers are differentiable.
-Part of the studies for the post-hoc explainers proposed approaches to optimize or select explanations so that the features deemed important in the explanations contribute to better prediction~\cite{petsiuk2018rise,fong2019understanding,Zhang2023-pq}.
-However, Zhang et al. reported that their proposed method, one of those explainers, did not improve the insertion and deletion scores~\cite{Zhang2023-pq}.
-Another approach for this purpose is to use inherently interpretable predictors~\cite{molnar2022}, including generalized additive models~\cite{10.2307/2245459} to DNN-based models~\cite{alvarez2018towards,agarwal2021neural}, which can achieve both high predictive accuracy and transparency.
-Several studies proposed DNN-based predictors in which attention maps and feature weights, resulting in explanations, affect predictions and optimizing them to improve the predictive accuracy~\cite{Schwab2018GrangerCausalAM,fukui2019attention,Iida_2022_ACCV}.
-Because explanations that lead to higher accuracy do not always result in better insertion and deletion scores, it is expected that the proposed method is also helpful for the inherently interpretable predictors.
+\myparagraph{Existing Explainers.} To interpret feature contributions in the individual predictions of complex machine learning models, various types of post-hoc explainers have been proposed, such as gradient-based explainers (including some of the CAM-based ones)~\parencite{Selvaraju2020-fx,chattopadhay2018grad,fu2020axiom,jiang2021layercam}, perturbation-based explainers~\parencite{ribeiro2016should,Lundberg2017-ii,zhao2021baylime}, and occlusion-based explainers~\parencite{petsiuk2018rise,wang2020score}.
+One advantage of using the proposed method is that it enables an improvement in the explanations by the existing post-hoc explainers without changing their formulation, as long as the explainers are differentiable.
+Some studies on the post-hoc explainers have proposed approaches that optimize or select explanations so that the features that are deemed important to the explanations contribute to better prediction~\parencite{petsiuk2018rise,fong2019understanding,Zhang2023-pq}.
+However, \textcite{Zhang2023-pq} reported that their proposed method, one of those explainers, did not improve the insertion and deletion scores.
+Another approach for this purpose is to use inherently interpretable predictors~\parencite{molnar2022}, including generalized additive models~\parencite{10.2307/2245459} and DNN-based models~\parencite{alvarez2018towards,agarwal2021neural,Yoshikawa2022-pu}, which can achieve both high predictive accuracy and transparency.
+Several studies have proposed inherently interpretable DNN-based predictors whose attention maps and feature weights, which produce explanations, affect predictions and optimize them to improve the predictive accuracy~\parencite{Schwab2018GrangerCausalAM,fukui2019attention,Iida_2022_ACCV}.
+Because explanations that lead to higher accuracy do not always result in better insertion and deletion scores, it is expected that the proposed method will also be helpful for the inherently interpretable predictors.